Former Gloucester Gas Light Company

 What’s Happening Now?

-National Grid worked with the Massachusetts Department of Environmental Protection to clean up contamination from the former gas plant.
-The cleanup, begun in 2015, includes removal of contaminated soils, sediment, and groundwater, capping of some park and harbor areas with clean fill, and construction of a new seawall to protect the harbor.
-The majority of offshore sediment dredging is completed, and all cleanup activities were concluded in 2017.
+In 2015, National Grid worked with the Massachusetts Department of Environmental Protection to clean up contamination from the former gas plant.
+The cleanup, included removal of contaminated soils, sediment, and groundwater, capping of some park and harbor areas with clean fill, and construction of a new seawall to protect the harbor.
+The offshore sediment dredging was completed, and all cleanup activities were concluded in 2017.

 Contacts